 Life Insurance in Spain for Expats (2026 Guide) | Costs, Coverage & How It Works

-If you are already looking for coverage options rather than just information, you can explore our Expat Life Insurance Spain plans, designed specifically for foreign residents and non-residents.
+If you are already looking for coverage rather than just information, you can explore our expat life insurance options here:

 What Is Life Insurance in Spain?